 For educators, it’s especially important to switch off and recuperate over the holidays.

-For many people, this is a jolly time to connect with others and celebrate the year.
-But for others, the end of the year can be a stressful time.
-It can be busy, preparing for celebrations, and sometimes daunting with the changes of the new year.
+For many people, this is a time to connect with others and celebrate the new term.
+But for others, the end of term can be a stressful time.
+It can be busy, preparing for celebrations, and sometimes daunting with the changes of the new term.

-Below are six festive management strategies to help you deal with the holiday season so you can feel truly rested for the year ahead.
+Below are five management strategies to help you deal with the holiday season so you can feel truly rested for the year ahead.

 1. Fully switch off: It’s crucial to keep work off of your holiday schedule, so switch off your email and settle into a holiday routine.
 Enjoy the time that you have with your family and friends, and do the things you find relaxing.

 2. Reflect and set goals: Take the opportunity to look back on your journey and celebrate your achievements – regardless of how small they may seem.

 3. Stay in the present: Being mindful can be an effective way to switch off and to cope with holiday stress.
 Mindfulness is a proven technique used to reduce stress and help people cope with tough times.

 4. Get support: If you’re feeling alone or lonely, it’s important to reach out and talk to someone.
 The mental health professionals at Beyond Blue Support Service are available over the holiday period 24/7 via 1300 22 4636, online chat (3pm-12am AEDT) or email (responses within 24 hours).
 There are also other services to contact for support during this time if you need someone to talk to.

 5. Plan ahead: Before you go back to work in the new term, take time to think about how you’ll look after yourself for the remainder of 2019.

 - Identify what’s important to you, and what you want to change or do.